 Does the institution have discount programs for purchasing computer hardware and/or software for online students?

 The Dell College Store provides information on student discounts for computers.
 MTSU's academic system has many software programs available for student use.
-The University participates in the Microsoft Imagine Academy which allows students access to several Microsoft products.
 Students register using their MTSU email account.

 Can I participate on my mobile devices?

 Online courses can be accessed on advanced mobile devices (iOS and Android) using the D2L Pulse app.

 Is technical support available 24/7 or, at least, the hours that I might need it?

 The MTSU Help Desk provides multiple services for distance learners including tutorials and D2L support.
 Additional services are available at ITD.

 Location - KUC 320